opentargets/finngen2efo/Readme.md

 # Finngen GWAS traits to EFO mapping

-This repo contains some tools to assist on the curation of Finngen GWAS traits to EFO perform in Open Targets.
+This repo contains some tools to assist on the curation of Finngen GWAS traits to EFO performed in Open Targets.